 My memories of my mother are, like all memories, a conglomeration of diverse experiences and emotions, and probably somewhat unreliable.
 They seem to mainly revolve around two things, what she used to say to me, and food.
 My mother's life was in most ways fairly typical for her generation, she stayed at home and “looked after the house”.
 She cooked, cleaned, organised, encouraged and cajolled.
 My mother was pretty much 100% responsible for feeding us.
 The meals were very much of their time, meat, potato and two “veg”.
 Vegemite and tomato or vegemite and cheese sandwiches for school lunches.
 But the baking.
 Oh, the baking.
 In my mind my mother was the world champion baker.
 Scones, pikelets, fruit cakes, biscuits, the list goes on.

 The dining table’s cultural importance is represented in many and varied forms throughout art, literature and moving image, and can be used as a metaphor with a diverse range of readings.
 It is a place for meeting, for communication, for learning, for grief, for joy among many other ideals.
 It can also represent power, solidity, and without question it is often the cornerstone of domesticity.
-It is heavily represented and referred to in second wave feminist theory.
 A table can be a representation of abundance, or penury and everything in between.
 Interestingly it is also, in an historical sense, a recent and somewhat western thing.

 My mother, as all mothers do, said things to me to encourage, scold, educate, express her pleasure, or displeasure, and all the other things that mothers do.
 My mother was born in December 1939 (my father a few years earlier) in the early days of WWII and at the end of the “Great Depression”.
 The ongoing impact of both of these events, even though they were over before she could comprehend them fully, would be a major part of the formation of her (and my father's) character.
 They would, to an extent, flow on to us, her children.
 We were encouraged to achieve, but not to an extent that we would stand out.
 We weren’t to be boastful, or overly proud of what we did.
 Playing it safe, being careful, not taking risks, staying out of trouble and not being an embarrassment or drawing attention to ourselves were important.
 The memories of what she would say flood back.